CSWGTM-DAVE/JuMP.jl/docs/src/developers/nonlinear.md

 including `ReverseAD`–for reverse-mode AD in Julia.
 Given this multitude, why does JuMP maintain another implementation instead of re-using existing tooling?

-Here are three reasons:
+Here are four reasons:

- * **Scale and Sparsity:** the types of functions that JuMP requires derivatives for have two key characteristics: they are very large scale (10^5 or more functions across 10^5 or more variables) and they are very sparse.
-For large problems, it is common for the hessian to have O(n) non-zero elements instead of O(n^2) if it was dense.
+ * **Scale and Sparsity:** the types of functions that JuMP computes derivatives of have two key characteristics: they can be very large scale (10^5 or more functions across 10^5 or more variables) and they are very sparse.
+For large problems, it is common for the hessian to have `O(n)` non-zero elements instead of `O(n^2)` if it was dense.
 To the best of our knowledge, `ReverseAD` is the only reverse-mode AD system in Julia that handles sparsity by default.
-The lack of sparsity support is _the_ main reason why we do not use a generic package.
+The lack of sparsity support is _the_ main reason why we do no use a generic package.
  * **Limited scope:** most other AD packages accept arbitrary Julia functions as input and then trace an expression graph using operator overloading.
 This means they must deal (or detect and ignore) with control flow, I/O, and other